I didn’t have kids yet while my friend was already going through a divorce. In the evening, she would end a bedtime story to her daughter saying:

-Thinking about what I didn’t read while growing up, I wrote a small chapter book with life lessons for children and teens – a real but not brutal story about a little bird who cannot fit in.
+Thinking of what I didn’t read about while growing up, I wrote a small chapter book with life lessons for children and teens – a real but not brutal story about a little bird who cannot fit in.
 It is a children’s book which adults also like.

 I have published the book on AMAZON in English